 Check your schedule and straighten your desk at the end of your week.
 This way, you can start each week under control and feel most productive.

 There are many small and simple ways to get your office organized to help you stay organized at home.
 How many of these office organizing tips will you try?

 Sane Spaces Professional Organizing & Productivity Consulting Services helps small business owners increase productivity and minimize wasted time by designing efficient and productive home, work and paper management systems – eliminating disorganization at its source.

+Have you wondered what your time organizing style personality type is?
+Learn all about your Organizing Personality Style with the Time & Space Style Inventory.
 If your office is disorganized and you’d like to help, take the Time & Space Style Inventory (TSSI) to get started.